 Curious Minds Morning Speaker Series

-This spring, Curious Minds returns with three dynamic six-week courses that turn our historic cinema into an exciting cultural salon.
+This fall, Curious Minds returns with three dynamic six-week courses that turn our historic cinema into an exciting cultural salon.
 Each course features fascinating speakers and notable experts.

 The upcoming courses focus on: